ScriptGadget/Gather/README.md

 and any previous readings for those Measurement Points.
 The information is normalized in the style of the normalizr Node library, but this project does not need or use normalizr.
-Note that each ID("id) is a a UUID.
-These are created by the Analyze system for all entities except Readings.
+Note that each ID("id") is a UUID.
+Readings are created by the Analyze system for all entities except Readings.
 Readings are created on the Gather system and Gather creates the ID.